Professional network service: Inside the works

-Quite a lot of work is put into a professional network service, such as the amount of hours that go into them and the type of people they work for, as well as the business model of it all, such as the professional interaction and the multiple services they deal with.
+Quite a lot of work is put into a professional network service, such as the number of hours that go into them and the type of people they work for, as well as the business model of it all, such as the professional interaction and the multiple services they deal with.

 Types of services

-Some professional network services do not only help promote the business, but can also help in connecting to other people.
+Some professional network services not only help promote the business but can also help in connecting to other people.
 Those services may include a specific phone and/or Internet company or a company that helps to connect with other businesses.
 According to the Society for New Communications Research (SNCR), there are at least nine online professional networks that are being used.

 Professional interaction

-Kaplan and Haenlein go on to discuss the five points about using media for companies.
-They say you need to choose carefully, pick the application or make your own, ensure activity alignment, integrate a media plan, and allow access for all.
+Kaplan and Haenlein elaborate on five key considerations for companies when utilizing media.
+These include the importance of careful selection, the option to choose existing applications or develop custom ones, ensuring alignment with organizational activities, integrating a comprehensive media plan, and providing accessibility to all stakeholders.

 Choose carefully

 "Choosing the right medium for any given purpose depends on the target group to be reached and the message to be communicated.
-On one hand, each Social Media application usually attracts a certain group of people and firms should be active wherever their customers are present.
+On one hand, each Social Media application usually attracts a certain group of people, and firms should be active wherever their customers are present.
 On the other hand, there may be situations whereby certain features are necessary to ensure effective communication, and these features are only offered by one specific application."